by Terry Heick

 Adaptive computer-based testing slowly begins to replace one-size-fits-all assessment of academic proficiency.

-Learning simulations begin to replace direct instruction.
+Learning simulations begin to replace direct instruction in some pilot programs.

 Game-Based Learning continues to be sparsely adopted, primarily used in project-based learning units and occurring on mobile devices with limited interactive inputs and screenspace that compromise game-based learning’s potential.